-You can setup and read the information from the iServer by using the HTTPget program.
-The following program can be used to read data from the serial device connected to the iServer by using TCP port 1000.
-The command string is sent to this TCP port, then the response can be read back from the same port.
+You can setup and read the information from the iServer by using the HTTPGET program.
+The following program can be used to read data from the embedded server firmware by using TCP port 1000.
+The command string sends to this TCP port, then it reads back the response from the same port.
+Whatever you write to the port goes to the serial port unmodified.
+Any response from the serial port can be read back from the same socket.